Applications and Information about the IMEA Electric Efficiency Program for FY2022-23

 Acceptable Equipment/Measures.
 See applications for details on the types of energy efficient equipment that are eligible to receive incentives.

 The Notice to Proceed (sent upon approval of the pre-application) will specify the conditions of payment and the payment schedule.
 Grantees will allow officials from the IMEA Member municipality and IMEA officials access to their site to verify project issues.
 Energy savings numbers will be shared with IMEA (for public release unless specifically noted as confidential or proprietary).

 Ownership/Use of Equipment.

-Equipment must remain in place for the lesser of five years or “useful life.”
+Equipment must remain in place for at least the lesser of five years or “useful life.”

 IMEA Not Liable.

-Grantee shall hold the IMEA Member and the IMEA harmless from any and all claims, demands, and actions based upon or arising out of any services performed by Grantee or by their agents or employees under a grant agreement.
+Grantees shall hold the IMEA Member and the IMEA harmless from any and all claims, demands, and actions based upon or arising out of any services performed by the Grantee or by their agents or employees under a grant agreement.

 The Grantee agrees to assume all risks of loss and to indemnify and hold the IMEA Member and the IMEA, their officers, agents and employees, harmless from and against any and all liabilities, demands, claims, damages, suits, costs, fees, and expenses, incidents thereto, for injuries or death to persons and for loss of, damage to, or destruction of property because of the Grantee’s negligence, intentional acts or omissions.
 In the event of any demand or claim, the IMEA may elect to defend any such demand or claim against the IMEA and will be entitled to be paid by the Grantee for all costs and damages.